 Academic dishonesty is to knowingly act or fail to act in a way that results or could result in unearned academic credit or advantage.
 This behaviour can result in serious consequences, e.g. the grade of zero on an assignment, loss of credit with a notation on the transcript (notation reads: "Grade of F assigned for academic dishonesty"), and/or suspension or expulsion from the university.

-For information on the various types of academic dishonesty please refer to the Academic Integrity Policy, located at https://secretariat.mcmaster.ca/university-policies-procedures- guidelines/ plagiarism, e.g. the submission of work that is not one's own or for which other credit has been obtained.
+For information on the various types of academic dishonesty please refer to the Academic Integrity Policy, located at https://secretariat.mcmaster.ca/university-policies-procedures- guidelines/

 The following illustrates only three forms of academic dishonesty: